Taikhun88/around-trip/README.md

 To specify this, it needs to indicate requirements option within Route and use Regex
 Please have a look at the example in DefaultController to have a better understanding of such use with digits requirements

+Priority for routes can be indicated so a METHOD is read by the router based on this priority order.
+This option has to be added to the Route.
+The bigger the value the biggest is the priority to be read first